Azure/azureml-sdk-for-r/misc/r-packages-docker.md

-## List of R packages
+## R packages
 List of R packages that are installed for predefined Docker image for training and deployment.
 See [r_environment()](https://azure.github.io/azureml-sdk-for-r/reference/r_environment.html#predefined-docker-images) reference for more information.
+These include the `r-essentials` bundle and additional commonly used packages.

 ### R Essentials bundle
 The R Essentials bundle (3.6.0) from conda contains approximately 80 of the most popular R packages for data science.
 The following packages are included: